 He made a surprise debut as a late substitute for City in 2011 in a 3-0 win against West Brom.
 Coach David Platt said: “We didn’t have many midfield players and I’m not too sure the gaffer would have thrown him on had the game been a bit tighter, but he has ability, no doubt about that.”
 This was not the City of now.
 Whilst they had Sheikh Mansour’s investment by then and had built a great first team side that would win the league that season, they weren’t the empire of hoarded young talent they are now.
 So Abdul got a chance, but ultimately this was one of only a handful of first team appearances he made during his time at City with minimal impact.

 Despite this, when he arrived on loan with the Albion he’d built up a reputation of being a promising talent.
-With this reputation came the inevitable Yaya Touré comparison.
-However, aside from the similar physical characteristics, the shared nationality and position, it would later become clear that they were worlds apart as players.
+With this reputation came the inevitable comparison to his fellow Ivorian central midfielder at Man City, Yaya Touré.
+However, aside from the shared nationality and position, it would later become clear that they were worlds apart as players.

 He joined the Albion on loan from Man City in February 2012 along with fellow City youngster Gai Assulin.
 Razak was brought in to fill the gap left by an injury to Gary Dicker.
 Then Albion manager Poyet said on signing Razak: “Abdul is the type of midfielder I have wanted to bring into the squad for some time.
 He is someone we have been aware of for a while”.